RaymondCM/topic_store/docs/README.md

 - [x] Added convert to filesystem from database compatibility (via convert.py)
 - [x] Added convert to ROS bag from filesystem compatibility (via convert.py)
 - [x] Added convert to ROS bag from database compatibility (via convert.py)
-- [x] Added credentials to database connection method via URI
+- [x] Added support for complex database creations via mongo configs
+- [x] Added URI inference from mongo configs to make API simpler
+- [ ] Added support for TLS/Auth in MongoClient and infer from mongo configs
 - [ ] Support for GridFS or document splitting via list declaration in the scenario files.
 - [ ] Integration of https://github.com/DreamingRaven/python-ezdb